Review of Purity of Blood

 Nobody Expects the Spanish Inquisition

 Vincente’s political adversary, the Royal Secretary Alquazar, and Malatesta, an Italian mercenary with a vendetta against Alatriste, are out to destroy their rivals, so Balboa is sent to before the Inquisition.
-Vincente was of Jewish origin and considered a traitor making Balboa a traitor, too.
+Vincente was of Jewish origin and considered a traitor, making Balboa a traitor, too, in the eyes of the religious authorities.
 Alatriste, meanwhile, is hunted through Madrid while piecing together the nature of the conspiracy until he realizes that Balboa is being held as a means to draw him into a fight he cannot win.

 Alatriste calls in favors and strikes dubious bargains with manipulative nobles in an attempt to get Balboa freed from the death sentence.
 He also enters into bloody combat with Malatesta, who prefers the direct methods of swords and knives to the convoluted machinations of his allies.
 Ultimately, Balboa is saved by Alatriste’s bargaining and blackmail concerning the hidden Jewish lineage of Alquezar.